 There are many important factors to consider when planting your winter veggies, including the entire growth time of your plant from seed to harvest, best soils and fertilisers and managing winter pests and diseases found in Perth.

 Now is the time to get started planting your winter veggies, so check out some of our top tips for Perth winter veggie enthusiasts!
+If you’re wondering what vegetables to plant now in Perth, this guide covers everything from growing times and soil preparation to pest control and planting tips for the season.

 Request FREE Patio Quote